buelowp/sunset/README.md

   * Fixed the calcSunrise() to be calcSunriseLocal().
 The old API remains, but is deprecated.
 It will not be removed.
   * All public API's for getting sunrise and sunset now end in Local to be more clear about the purpose of the API.
   * Begin to deprecate UTC functions.
 These will not be removed.
 Prefer the Local functions.
+  * Migrate timzone to be a double for fractional timezones.
+IST for example works correctly now.
 * 1.0.11 Fixes related to making SAMD targets compile.
 SAMD doesn't like std::chrono it seems.
 * 1.0.10 Fixed a bug in a header file, it should build for all platforms now.
 * 1.0.9: Revert some imported changes which broke the system.